FAE COLLEGE FELLOWS

 Currently working in Education

 Earned or Pursuing an Early Childhood Certification

-Our College Fellow program provides low-income college students from the Latinx community studying education the opportunity to co-teach alongside experienced professional teachers for 5 weeks every summer gaining additional guided practicum experience as they prepare for a teaching degree.
+Our College Fellow program provides low-income college students from the Latinx community studying education the opportunity to co-teach alongside experienced professional teachers for 5 weeks every summer gaining additional guided practicum experience as they prepare for a teaching degree or certificate.
 Fellows gain experience in every aspect of running a school and a classroom as members of our summer teaching staff.
 They are full participants in curriculum training and planning and daily staff meetings.

 Approximately 30% of our fellows are parents with dependent children and the fellows range in age from 18-40 years old

 Over 80% of the 45 fellows we have served since 2015 are the first generation in their families to earn a college degree or professional teaching certificate.